alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_node_js.md

   If you want to upload the app without starting it (for example, if you need to create a PostgreSQL service), run `cf push --no-start APPNAME`, then when you are ready to start the app, run `cf start APPNAME`.

-See [Tips for Node.js Applications](https://docs.cloudfoundry.org/buildpacks/node/node-tips.html) [external link] in the Cloud Foundry documentation for more information.
+Refer to the [Cloud Foundry tips for Node.js applications](https://docs.cloudfoundry.org/buildpacks/node/node-tips.html) for more information.

 ### PostgreSQL setup with Node.js